-This catchment is comprised of primarily low density land use with a large golf course.
-The western portion of this catchment ends at Hodgson Road, while the southern boundary is Highway 96.
-All the water from Catchment 1 goes through a channel and into Sucker Lake.
+This catchment is comprised of primarily commercial land use with a mix of duplex residential housing.
+The western portion of this catchment consists of Highway 35E.
+The southern tip of Birch Lake is within this catchment and is where the majority of the catchment drains.
 The majority of the soils are classified as sandy loam which would allow for bioretention with engineered soils and an underdrain.
-Loamy sand soils were also identified within the catchment which would allow for simple to moderate bioretention, if found to not be compacted or polluted.
+Loamy sand soils were also identified within the catchment which would allow for simple bioretention, if found to not be compacted or polluted.